rrmaje/ovonpar-stock-ticker/README.md

 Ovonpar Stock Ticker
 ===================

-Ovonpar Stock Ticker is a simple web application that displays the best bids and offers (BBOs) and latest trades in [Parity Trading System][].
+Ovonpar Stock Ticker is a simple web application that renders services to display the best bids and offers (BBOs) and latest trades in [Parity Trading System][].

   [Parity Trading System]: https://github.com/paritytrading/parity